NumEconCopenhagen/projects-2024-clara-og-theis/dataproject/README.md

 The analysis is conducted using Python, and aside from a standard Anaconda Python 3 installation, the following libraries are necessary:

     Pandas for data manipulation and analysis.
+    Pandasdmx to fech OECD data.
-    Matplotlib and Seaborn for data visualization.
+    Matplotlib for data visualization.
     GeoPandas for geographical data processing and mapping.
     Jupyter Notebook for interactive computational documentation.